in-mai-space/cs3200-project/README.md

 - Copy `.env.template` and rename it to `.env`.
 - Fill in all required values.

+### 2. Install Task
+- Follow the instruction here: [https://taskfile.dev/installation/](https://taskfile.dev/installation/)
+- If you don't want to install task, you can manually run the commands from `taskfile.yml`
 ---

 ## 🐳 Using Docker with Taskfile